Leiyu395/KOADAI/README.md

 ## An Arduino Obstacle-Avoidance Robot

-Screenshots or photos showing what it looks like:
+### Screenshots or photos showing what it looks like:
-# To Do
+Coming Soon

 ### What the project is and what it does:
  * Move forward until the ultrasonic sensor detects an object